Login to FMX

 Step 2: Check off all steps of the instruction set (if there is one), enter a resolution, hours, cost, inventory and attach additional information if necessary.

-Step 3: Click Save to close out the task.
+Step 3: Click Save to close out the task and come back to it later, or click Execute to complete the task.

 Reopen a Planned Maintenance Task